|

 Neuromyelitis Optica-Devic's

-disease: Acute onset of spinal cord and optic
+Acute onset of spinal cord and optic

 nerve demyelination.